Carlow: Education

-Secondary schools serving the area include Gaelcholáiste Cheatharlach, Presentation College, Tyndall College (including the former Carlow Vocational School), Tullow Community School, St Leo's College, and St Mary's Knockbeg College.
+Secondary schools serving the area include Gaelcholáiste Cheatharlach, Tyndall College (including the former Carlow Vocational School), Tullow Community School, St. Mary's Academy CBS (Often regarded by locals as just CBS Carlow or The CBS), St Leo's College, and St Mary's Knockbeg College.
 There is also the post-leaving certificate Carlow Institute of Further Education.

+Within the general vicinity of the town also lies Presentation College (often shortened to Pres) but is often considered by the local populace as not part of Carlow Town.

 Third-level institutions include the South East Technological University, formerly the Institute of Technology, Carlow, and Carlow College.

 Religion

-Carlow Cathedral dedicated to Our Lady of Assumption, was started in 1828 and completed in 1833, in Gothic style.
+Carlow Cathedral, dedicated to Our Lady of Assumption, was started in 1828 and completed in 1833, in Gothic style.
 A sculpture by John Hogan is a memorial to the bishop and was finished in 1839.

 An unidentified baby was left here on 22 January 2010.